autoSteve/ha-solcast-solar/README.md

 Because forecast periods vary from best estimates due to cloud cover, the base factor is then altered before it is applied to forecasts by using a logarithmic difference calculation.
 If the forecast solar generation varies significantly to the best estimated solar generation that was used to determine the dampening factor, then it is adjusted so it has little impact (i.e. adjusted closer to a factor of 1.0).
 This determination is made based on the value of every forecasted interval, so each day will likely have different factors applied.

-This base dampening factor adjustment is done because when there is significant forecasted generation variance for an interval compared to past better generation intervals it is indicative of heavily clouded periods being expected.
-When cloudy, diffuse light is the most significant component of solar generation, and not direct sunlight, which is the solar generation component most impacted by shade.
+The base dampening factor adjustment is done because when there is significant forecasted generation variance for an interval compared to past better generation intervals it is indicative of a heavily clouded period being expected.
+This adapts dampening to suit when cloudy, diffuse light is the most significant component of solar generation, and not direct sunlight, which is the solar generation component most impacted by shade.

 > [!TIP]
 >
 > Examine the `detailedForecast` attribute for each day forecast to see the dampening factors that have been applied to each interval.
+An Apex chart example is included in [`TEMPLATES.md`](https://github.com/BJReplay/ha-solcast-solar/blob/main/TEMPLATES.md) to show a practical application for this dampening information.

 ##### Key input: Estimated actual data from Solcast